Oxytocin is a peptide hormone produced in the hypothalamus and it is best known for its role in labor and lactation.

 Torkey10 also showed that the level of serum estrogen was not elevated after treatment with oxytocin vaginal gel, indicating that the mechanism of improved vaginal mucosa is not related to estradiol but oxytocin, and there were no side-effects for the applied treatments.
 Jonasson and colleagues7 also showed no significant difference in the circulating estradiol level in both groups.
 Thus, the effect of oxytocin is most likely exerted locally in the vagina and does not seem to be mediated by estrogen.

-100IU-400U Gel PV daily x 7-12 weeks, followed by a gradual reduction, based on symptom relief, until a maintenance dosage of 3-4 X weekly is achieved.
+- Oxytocin vaginal gel should be administered vaginally daily X 7-12 weeks, followed by a gradual reduction, based on symptom relief, until a maintenance dosage of 3-4 X weekly is achieved

-Based on the study by Torkey10 et al, side effects are minimal to nonexistent.
+Based on a study by Torkey10 et al, side effects are minimal to nonexistent.

-Oxytocin presents a potential occupational hazard to men and women actively trying to conceive and women who are pregnant or may become pregnant, and are breast feeding, due to presence of the drug in breast milk.
+Oxytocin presents a potential occupational hazard to women actively trying to conceive and women who are pregnant or may become pregnant.
+Therefore, oxytocin should not be used during pregnancy.

 - Burbach JPH, Adan RAH, Van Tol HHM, et al. Regulation of the rat oxytocin gene by estradiol.
 J Neuroendocrinol 1990;2:633–9